daarnolducsd/ep5book/docs/03-week3.md

 The variable ``student_id`` was not found because the variable ``student_id`` does not exist in the using dataset.
 In order to merge these two datasets together properly, we need to make sure the names of the variables are the same.
 If they are not, you can use the ``rename`` command to ensure the names are the same.

-Similarly, matching variables not only have to have the same name, but they must be the same type of variable.
+Similarly, matching variables must be the same type of variable.
 For example, in Figure \@ref(fig:sametype), the student variable is stored as a string in the first dataset (which is why it is highlighted in red), while it is stored as a numeric variable in the second dataset (which is why it is highlighted in black).

 <div class="figure" style="text-align: center">
 <img src="images/03_sameformat.png" alt="Example of Merge with Different Types for Matching Variable" width="60%" />